 Public Health Issue

-“Indoor Area” means all space between a floor and a ceiling that is bounded by walls, doorways, or windows, whether open or closed, covering more than 50 percent of the combined surface area of the vertical planes [wall space] constituting the perimeter of the area.
-A wall includes any retractable divider, garage door, or other physical barrier, whether temporary or permanent.
-A [standard] window screen is not a wall.
+“Indoor Area” means a space between a floor and a ceiling that is at least half enclosed by walls, doorways or windows (open or closed) around the perimeter.
+A wall includes retractable dividers, garage doors, plastic sheeting or any other temporary or permanent physical barrier.
+A (standard) window screen is not a wall.